Hyatt Reef Surf Spot

 Previously a black sand beach, today Sanur’s beaches are protected by a breakwater built by many of the nearby hotels and resorts.
 The beach is lined with ground up white sand made from the nearby coral reefs.
 The beaches in Sanur tend to be quieter than their Kuta counterparts and attract fewer heavy drinking teenagers than other places in Bali.

 Classic Bali surf style motel, Agung & Sue Watering Hole II, not to be confused with its counterpart of the same name, is built in a combination of locally sourced and heavily lacquered wood and stone/concrete cobbles.
-Cheap and basic rooms will give you a comfortable place to rest your head after hours of paddling followed by food and bintangs.
-Considering the area surrounding Hyatt reef is heavily populated by high-class hotels and resorts, 250,000Rp per night can be tough to come by.
+Cheap and basic rooms will give you a comfortable place to rest your head after hours of paddling followed by food and Bintangs.
+Considering the area surrounding Hyatt reef is heavily populated by high-class hotels and resorts, a cheap stay can be tough to come by.
 A quick 5-minute walk from the beach, you’ll have quick and easy access to the beach and various breaks in the area.
 If you’re looking to spend your time poolside with a cocktail, this might not be your spot, but if you plan to surf your legs off and spend your time exploring Sanur, this could be your ideal accommodation.
 Keep in mind, don’t expect a 5-star hotel for a one-star price.
-Agung & Sue Watering Hole II is a great choice for single travelers, surfers, and adventurers.
+Agung & Sue Watering Hole II is a great choice for single travellers, surfers, and adventurers.

 For a small step in price, expect a great leap in hospitality and comfort.
-With great reviews from travellers, Asoka Homestay is more than your typical surf hostel.
+With great reviews from travellers, Asoka is more than your typical surf hostel.
 Comfortable spacious rooms, great food, and walking distance to the beach.
-While not exactly the romantic getaway that honeymooners might be looking for, Asoka Homestay is a great option for surfers, travellers, and couples on a budget.
-5 minutes from the beach, close to shopping and restaurants, Asoka Homestay is a great place to crash while waiting for your next adventure or in daily between surf sessions.
+While not exactly the romantic getaway that honeymooners might be looking for, Asoka is a great option for surfers, travellers, and couples on a budget.
+5 minutes from the beach, close to shopping and restaurants, Asoka is a great place to crash while waiting for your next adventure or in between daily surf sessions.

 Located in the heart of Sanur, Sativa Sanur Cottages are a step up from your typical surf hotel.
 A clean, comfortable, and quiet atmosphere, Sativa Sanur Cottages is a great choice for couples, families, retirees and surfers looking for easy access to the ocean.
 While not exactly the lap of luxury, spacious rooms are kept comfortable and clean without the trimmings and trappings of more expensive accommodations in the area.
-Considering your brisk and beautiful walk through local botanical gardens to near perfect surf, Sativa Sanur Cottages are a great choice for surfers looking to step up their luxury game without breaking the bank.
+Considering your brisk and beautiful walk through local botanical gardens to near-perfect surf, Sativa Sanur Cottages are a great choice for surfers looking to step up their luxury game without breaking the bank.

 Located closest to the channel at top of the Hyatt Reef and where you can easily grab a boat ride out to the surf.
 Clean, modern, and beautiful, Fairmont Sanur Beach Bali is a surfing honeymooner’s dream.
 Villas, spas, and suites are outfitted with ocean views, 5-star food, and the occasional private pool.
 This is a great choice for the surfer who is looking to keep their spouse and kids happy while piling on hour after hour of surf sessions.
 The kids club offers a safe place with included childcare for the couple desperate for privacy and bikes for hire are often outfitted with kids seats or trailers.
-Considering the price, this might not be an ideal location for the single travelling surfer with a backpack in tow but is an excellent choice for couples looking for romance and privacy or families looking to keep everyone neck deep in stoke.
+Considering the price, this might not be an ideal location for the single travelling surfer with a backpack in tow but is an excellent choice for couples looking for romance and privacy or families looking to keep everyone neck-deep in stoke.

 Being the up-and-coming metropolis that Sanur is, there’s definitely plenty of restaurants, warungs, and cafes to choose from.
 Take a look below for some of our favourites.